What Other Kids Are Reading

 Take basic steps first.
 Step 1 is having clean hair.
-Are you washing your hair enough?
+How often are you washing your hair?
 Some hair needs to be washed less often than other kinds of hair.
 Maybe your hair looks great when it's washed once a week or maybe you need to do it every day because it's oily.

 Likewise, you might want to think about the conditioners or styling products you're using.
 Are they making matters worse?
 Or would trying something, like gel, be just what you need?

 Step 2 is to have a good haircut.
 With a good haircut and a clean head of hair, kids usually look great just as they are, so no extreme measures are needed.
-Headbands or barrettes are another easy way for girls to change their hairstyle.
+Headbands or barrettes are another easy way to change a hairstyle.

 See a professional.
 After talking with your mom or dad, it's a good idea to see a professional stylist.
 Go to someone you know does good work or who has been recommended to you.
 A professional will know how to use chemical treatments so they don't damage your hair or lead to bad results.
 He or she also can show you how to style your hair on your own.

 Different chemical treatments and styling techniques can be used to change the way hair looks.
 Here are some of them:

 If you have curly hair and want it to be straight:

 Relaxers, sometimes called straighteners, make curly hair straight.
 These products break the chemical bonds (attachments) that make hair curly.
 Once broken, the relaxers prevent the bonds from reforming so your hair will stay straight but at the roots your hair will grow back as it is naturally.

 Relaxers can make your scalp itchy and red, make your hair break more easily, or burn your scalp if they aren't used the right way.
 That's why a parent or a professional should help you do it.